 (i) Ensure the fireplace is suitable for the stove.
-The opening should measure 410-480mm wide x 550-580mm high and a minimum of 350mm deep for the FW06C, the opening should measure 535-605mm wide x 550-580mm high and a minimum of 350mm deep for the FW09C and the opening should measure 660-730mm wide x 550-580mm high and a minimum of 350mm deep
+The opening should measure 410-480mm wide x 550-580mm high and a minimum of 370mm deep for the HD Classic Black 5

-- for the FW11C.
-The fireplace must be suitable for solid fuel.
+- (ii) C, the opening should measure 535-605mm wide x 550-580mm high and a minimum of 370mm deep for the HD classic Black 9 and the opening should measure 660-730mm wide x 550-580mm high and a minimum of 370mm deep for the HD Classic Black 11. - (iii) The fireplace must be suitable for solid fuel.
 The hearth must be level.
-The fireback needs to be removed and there needs to be a solid base under the fireback, level with the hearth as the stove will need to be secured to this. - (ii) Drop the flexi liner down the chimney using fig. 3 as guide.
+The fireback needs to be removed and there needs to be a solid base under the fireback, level with the hearth as the stove will need to be secured to this. - (iv) Drop the flexi liner down the chimney using fig. 3 as guide.
 Ensure a flexi stop or plate is used at the bottom of the clay lined/unlined chimney to stop the loose vermiculite from falling down.
 Note the height of the flue collar of the stove and cut the flexi flue to length accordingly and fit a flexi-adaptor to the flexi liner and seal on the inside between the flexi liner and flexi adaptor with fire cement.
 It is important this joint is airtight for proper operation of the stove.
-Leave the flexi liner and adaptor hang down and the opening is now ready for the stove to be fitted. - (iii) Remove the lower baffle from the stove by lifting the front of the baffle and pull it forward a little which will allow it to drop down and be easily removed from the stove and put to one side.
+Leave the flexi liner and adaptor hang down and the opening is now ready for the stove to be fitted. - (v) Remove the lower baffle from the stove by lifting the front of the baffle and pull it forward a little which will allow it to drop down and be easily removed from the stove and put to one side.
 Carefully remove the firebricks and place to one side.
 Note the fire bricks can be brittle (especially after use) so handle with care.
 Remove the ash pan.
 Remove the screw form the bottom of the riddle grate and remove the riddle grate from the stove.
 Lift the grate to expose the four fixing holes.
 Also loosen the two screws securing the top baffle and pull the baffle forward until it drops down and remove it.
-The front door can also be easily removed before lifting into position if desired. - (iv) Lift the stove into position taking care not to scratch the hearth and push into the opening until the front trim is up against the front of the opening.
-Drill through the four holes in the base of the appliance into the concrete base under the appliance using a 5.5mm concrete bit.
-Use the four screws and washers provided to fix the appliance securely. - (v) Fill any void at the back or sides of the box with 6:1 vermiculite / cement mix or any other good quality non-combustible insulation material.
-It is important that the back and sides of the box are well insulated. - (vi) Always use a minimum of 600mm of single wall connecting flue between the stove and the flue where possible if using flexi flue ensure it is T600 rated and any adaptors are 1mm stainless steel.
-(Ref Irish building regualtions doc J) Connect the flexi flue adaptor to the collar of the stove and seal between the collar and the inside using fire cement.
-It is important this joint is airtight for proper operation of the stove. - (vii) Replace the door, baffles, liner and grates by completing step (iii) in reverse.
+The front door can also be easily removed before lifting into position if desired. - (vi) Lift the stove into position taking care not to scratch the hearth and push into the opening until the front trim is up against the front of the opening.
+Drill through the four holes in the base of the appliance into the concrete base under the appliance using a concrete bit., Ref fig 6 for position of outer casing. - (vii) Fill any void at the back or sides of the box with 6:1 vermiculite / cement mix or any other good quality non-combustible insulation material.
+It is important that the back and sides of the box are well insulated. - (viii) Always use a minimum of 600mm of 3mm single wall connecting flue between the stove and the flue where possible, if using flexi flue ensure it is T600 rated and any adaptors are 1mm stainless steel.
+(Ref Irish building regulations doc J) Connect the adaptor to the collar of the stove and seal between the collar and the inside using fire cement.
+It is important this joint is airtight for proper operation of the stove. - (ix) Replace the door, baffles, liner and grates by completing step (iii) in reverse.